Last updated 4 October 2021

 Their average profit = (£25,000 + £45,000)/2 = £35,000

-The level of an individual’s non-trading income is taken into account when determining their eligibility for the scheme.
+The level of an individual’s non-trading income was taken into account when determining their eligibility for the scheme.

-When calculating your non-trading income, HMRC will take the figure for total income received on your tax return and deduct your trading income.
+When calculating your non-trading income, HMRC will have taken the figure for total income received on your tax return and deducted your trading income.
 Non-trading income will therefore include:

 - Property income

 - Miscellaneous income (including taxable social security income).

 How was turnover calculated for the purposes of SEISS 5?

 One big change for SEISS 5 was that the amount received depended upon how much your turnover had decreased in the year April 2020 to April 2021 compared to either 2019-20 or 2018-19: